 Acid halide and secondary amine react and give substituted amide.

-Carboxylic acid chloride and tertiary ammine do not react.
+Carboxylic acid chloride and tertiary amine do not react with each other.

 Carboxylic acid chloride reacts with excess grignard reagent and give tertiary alcohols.
-Two grignard moles are added to carboxylic acid carbon.
+Two grignard molecules are added to the carbon atom which is in carboxylic acid chloride group.
 Water should be added after grignard applying.
 In this reaction, grignard acts as nucleophile.